Kyle Higashioka Player Props: Yankees vs. Rays

-The New York Yankees and Kyle Higashioka (.300 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Yankee Stadium, Tuesday at 7:05 PM ET.
+Kyle Higashioka, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Tampa Bay Rays, with Shane McClanahan on the mound, August 2 at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Orioles.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 Kyle Higashioka Game Info & Props vs. the Rays